ocean-next/EUROSEA/lagrangian_traj.md

-# Advecting  lagrangian trajectories in eNATL60 hourly currents (u,v at 15-m) for EUROSEA WP2.3
+## Advecting  lagrangian trajectories in eNATL60 hourly currents (u,v at 15-m) for EUROSEA WP2.3
 Stephanie Leroux, Ocean Next

 * The computation of the lagrangian trajectories  is made with Ocean Parcels (https://oceanparcels.org/).
 * Two different sets of trajectories were produced following two distinct request for Task2.3: Set1-IMEDEA, Set2CLS.

-## Set1-IMEDEA: 49 particles advected for 7 days (2009-09-01 to 2009-09-07) in a small region
+## Set 1 for IMEDEA: 49 particles advected for 7 days (2009-09-01 to 2009-09-07) in a small subregion region

 * _Where to download the data:_  https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/Eurosea/Lagragian_trajectories/catalog.html